DRDO-CTF/DRDO-CTF/2017/Crypto/Crypto-8/Readme.md

 Help:
 * In wireshark to see the captured packets as TLS message for port 1024:

-..Go to Wireshark->Analyze tab --> Decode As --> type port 1024 and select SSL protocol.
+Go to Wireshark->Analyze tab --> Decode As --> type port 1024 and select SSL protocol.
 Now it will show packets as SSL/TLS Messages from the port 1024

 Online Resources: